• Skip to primary navigation

 Here are some scrumptious sides to accompany these savory treats:

-• Green Salad: A fresh and crisp green salad is a great addition to a slice of quiche or egg bake.
+• Green Salad: A fresh and crisp green salad is a good addition to a slice of quiche or egg bake.
 The lightness of the salad contrasts nicely with the richness of the quiche or egg bake.

 • Bread Basket: A basket of freshly baked breads, such as baguettes or croissants, is ideal for soaking up any sauces from your quiche or egg bake.
 It also adds an extra layer of texture to your meal.